PRISM: A Personalized, Rapid, and Immersive Skill Mastery framework for personalizing experiential learning through Generative AI: PRISM - Personalized Rapid and Immersive Skill Mastery

-This educational framework is based on the Multi-Fidelity Digital Twin and combines different educational levels, Bloom's Taxonomy, and the Kirkpatrick models, as illustrated in Figure \ref{fig:framework}.
-These four elements are intertwined to present a comprehensive learning and assessment approach that uses digital twins to meet industrial education goals and provides an educational process from primary understanding to advanced creation while also considering learning outcomes and behavior change.
+The Multi-Fidelity Digital Twin for Education Framework (MFDT-E) is an educational framework grounded in the concept of Multi-Fidelity Digital Twins, which integrates multiple educational levels with Bloom's Taxonomy and the Kirkpatrick evaluation model (see Figure \ref{fig:mfdt-e}) \cite{lin2025personalized,krathwohl2002revision,smidt2009kirkpatrick}.
+This framework interweaves these four components to form a comprehensive structure for both learning and assessment.
+By leveraging DT technology, it aims to fulfill industrial education objectives while guiding learners from foundational understanding to creative application, all while addressing measurable learning outcomes and behavioral change.

 In this framework, the six levels of the cognitive domain of Bloom's Taxonomy are \textit{Remembe}, \textit{Understanding}, \textit{Application}, \textit{Analysis}, \textit{Evaluate}, and \textit{Create}, which correspond to different stages of education -- \textit{Undergraduate}, \textit{Master}, and \textit{Doctoral} degrees.
 As learners progress through the educational stage, their learning goals shift from memorizing and understanding basic knowledge to higher-level like analysis, evaluation, and creation.
-In the educational needs of different stages, multi-fidelity digital twins can become an educational tool, providing reasonable learning assistance for different educational levels and making educational goals at different stages successful.
+In the educational needs of different stages, multi-fidelity DTs can become an educational tool, providing reasonable learning assistance for different educational levels and making educational goals at different stages successful.

-The application of multi-fidelity digital twin technology in education closely relates to the educational goals mentioned above.
-Low-Fidelity Digital Twins are usually constructed from simple 3D models and animations.
-They are suitable for use in the early stages of education to help students understand basic concepts and arouse interest in learning.
-When undergraduate students enter the workplace or graduate school, they will have the basic knowledge to meet their employment or research needs.
-In the stage of the Master's degree, the Medium-Fidelity Digital Twin can provide virtual commissioning, behavioral simulations, and rule-based automation that help students apply and analyze their learning.
-At the highest level of education, the doctoral degree, High-Fidelity Digital Twin, covers real-time interaction, machine learning predictive analysis, multi-model interoperability, etc. These technologies support creative thinking and in-depth evaluation.